Highway to Hell (film): Synopsis

 With his dog Ben distracting Cerberus, Charlie convinces Charon to give him a ride over the River Styx to the city.
 Charlie is able to sneak his way around and make it to Rachel.
 Satan then appears, wanting Rachel as a bride.
-Since Charlie went through all that trouble, Satan decides to let them go.
-But when Charlie looks back, a large group of minions appear.
-The young couple manages to break into Hell Cop's car.
-They use its power to break through the wall and jump over the river to their car.
+Since Charlie went through all that trouble, Satan decides to let them go in a take on the myth of Orpheus and Eurydice, where Charlie cannot look back at Rachel.
+When Charlie does, a large group of minions appear.
+The young couple manages to break into Hell Cop's car and use its power to break through the wall and jump over the river to their car.

-When he goes back to Beezle's place to get Adam, his repair shop had become a mansion.
+Charlie goes back to Beezle's place to get Adam, but finds his repair shop had become a mansion.
 Beezle comes out, revealing that he is actually Satan.
 He refuses to allow Charlie to take Adam.
 Charlie proposes a deal: a race against Hell Cop.
-If he loses, both Rachel and Adam would stay.

-As the race begins, Royce drives up to Charlie, demanding to be let inside.
-He wants to return to the real world.
+If he loses, both Rachel and Adam would stay in hell.
+As the race begins, Royce drives up to Charlie, demanding to be let inside as he wants to return to the real world.
 Charlie refuses, and Royce responds by trying to stab Adam.
 Clara covers his eyes, causing both to crash into a ravine.
-Just as Hell Cop is about to disable Charlie's car, Rachel finds a switch which releases nitro.
-It propels their car through the portal, winning the race.
+Just as Hell Cop is about to disable Charlie's car, Rachel finds a switch which releases nitro that propels their car through the portal, winning the race.
 However, Hell Cop follows them, seeking revenge.
-As he is about to kill Charlie, Rachel shoots Hell Cop in his shades, causing him to blow up.
+As he is about to kill Charlie, Rachel shoots Hell Cop in his one weakness, his sunglasses, causing him to blow up.

+Scrolling text reveals the whereabouts of the main characters after the film's events.
+Rachel and Charlie get married and use their experience in Hell to create successful video games and pizzeria chains, Sam continues to warn drivers about the road, Adam is returned to Earth with relatives, and Beezle continues his evil plans as normal.